-The coastal morphotype of bottlenose dolphin is continuously distributed along the Atlantic coast south of Long Island, New York, around the Florida peninsula and along the Gulf of Mexico coast.
-Based on differences in mitochondrial DNA haplotype frequencies, nearshore animals in the northern Gulf of Mexico and the western North Atlantic represent separate stocks (Rosel et al. 2009; Duffield and Wells 2002).
+The coastal morphotype of common bottlenose dolphins is continuously distributed along the Atlantic coast south of Long Island, New York, around the Florida peninsula and into the Gulf of Mexico.
+Based on differences in mitochondrial DNA haplotype frequencies, coastal animals in the northern Gulf of Mexico and the western North Atlantic represent separate stocks (Rosel et al. 2009; Duffield and Wells 2002).
 On the Atlantic coast, Scott et al. (1988) hypothesized a single coastal migratory stock ranging seasonally from as far north as Long Island, to as far south as central Florida, citing stranding patterns during a high mortality event in 1987-1988 and observed density patterns.
-More recent studies demonstrate that the single coastal migratory stock hypothesis is incorrect, and there is instead a complex mosaic of stocks (Rosel et al. 2009; McLellan et al. 2003).
+More recent studies demonstrate that the single coastal migratory stock hypothesis is incorrect, and there is instead a complex mosaic of stocks residing in coastal waters of the western North Atlantic (Rosel et al. 2009; McLellan et al. 2003).

-The coastal morphotype is morphologically and genetically distinct from the larger, more robust morphotype primarily occupying habitats further offshore (Hoelzel et al. 1998; Mead and Potter 1995; Rosel et al. 2009).
-Aerial surveys conducted between 1978 and 1982 (CETAP 1982) north of Cape Hatteras, North Carolina, identified two concentrations of bottlenose dolphins, one inshore of the 25-m isobath and the other offshore of the 50-m isobath.
-The lowest density of bottlenose dolphins was observed over the continental shelf, with higher densities along the coast and near the continental shelf edge.
+The coastal morphotype is morphologically and genetically distinct from the larger, more robust morphotype that occupies habitats further offshore (Hoelzel et al. 1998; Mead and Potter 1995; Rosel et al. 2009).
+Aerial surveys conducted between 1978 and 1982 (CETAP 1982) north of Cape Hatteras, North Carolina, identified two concentrations of bottlenose dolphins, one near the coast within the 25-m isobath and the other offshore of the 50-m isobath and concentrated at the continental shelf edge.
+The lowest density of bottlenose dolphins was observed over the continental shelf.
 It was suggested, therefore, that north of Cape Hatteras, North Carolina, the coastal morphotype is restricted to waters < 25 m deep (Kenney 1990).
 Similar patterns were observed during summer months in more recent aerial surveys (Garrison and Yeung 2001; Garrison et al. 2003).
 However, south of Cape Hatteras during both winter and summer months, there was no clear longitudinal discontinuity in bottlenose dolphin sightings (Garrison and Yeung 2001; Garrison et al. 2003).

-To address the question of distribution of coastal and offshore morphotypes in waters south of Cape Hatteras, tissue samples were collected from large vessel surveys during the summers of 1998 and 1999, from systematic biopsy sampling efforts in nearshore waters from New Jersey to central Florida conducted in the summers of 2001 and 2002, and from winter biopsy collection effort in 2002 and 2003 in nearshore continental shelf waters of North Carolina and Georgia.
-Additional biopsy samples were collected in deeper continental shelf waters south of Cape Hatteras during winter 2002.
+To address the question of the distribution of coastal and offshore morphotypes in waters south of Cape Hatteras, tissue samples were collected in coastal, shelf and slope waters from New England to Florida between 1997 and 2006.
 Genetic analyses using mitochondrial DNA sequences of these biopsies identified individual animals to the coastal or offshore morphotype.
 Using the genetic results from all surveys combined, a logistic regression was used to model the probability that a particular bottlenose dolphin group was of the coastal morphotype as a function of environmental variables including depth, sea surface temperature, and distance from shore.
 These models were used to partition the bottlenose dolphin groups observed during aerial surveys between the two morphotypes (Garrison et al. 2003).

 The genetic results and spatial patterns observed in aerial surveys indicate both regional and seasonal differences in the longitudinal distribution of the two morphotypes in coastal Atlantic waters.
-During summer months, all biopsy samples collected from nearshore waters north of Cape Lookout, North Carolina (< 20 m deep), were of the coastal morphotype, and all samples collected in deeper waters (> 40 m deep) were of the offshore morphotype.
+During summer months, all biopsy samples collected from coastal waters north of Cape Lookout, North Carolina (< 20 m deep), were of the coastal morphotype, and all samples collected in deeper waters (> 40 m deep) were of the offshore morphotype.
 South of Cape Lookout, the probability of an observed bottlenose dolphin group being of the coastal morphotype declined with increasing depth.
 In intermediate depth waters, there was spatial overlap between the two morphotypes.
 Offshore morphotype bottlenose dolphins were observed at depths as shallow as 13 m, and coastal morphotype dolphins were observed at depths of 31 m and 75 km from shore (Garrison et al. 2003).